 This tantalizing floral-infused peachy cocktail is made with sweet elderflower liqueur, fresh peaches and blackberries, cool mint, and a touch of Sprite for effervescence!
 Grab your glass and get ready to sip on this stunning elderflower cocktail within 5 minutes!

 Featured comment: Elderflower Liqueur is my favorite thing- St. Germain to be specific!
 This cocktail is so refreshing and just delicious.” – Cara

-This post was originally published in August 2017.
-I slightly tweaked recipe and updated the post below to include more information about this summer peach cocktail recipe.
-Plus, I added a recipe video to show you how easy these elderflower drinks are to make!
+Update: This recipe was originally published in August 2017.
+I made updates to the article below to include more information about making the best summer peach cocktail at home.
+Plus, there’s now a recipe video showing you *just* how easy these elderflower drinks are to make!